A Sucker Is Born Every Minute...

 He requested a transfer of twenty five hundred dollars.
 I struggled with it, I really didn’t want to wire him money, but I had a soft spot for him and he sounded like he really needed my help.
 He promised he would pay back every penny once his account was released.
 I believed every tender word and wired the money to Egypt.

 Weeks went by and I did not hear from Augusto, I was worried so I called him.
 I tried to reach him several times but his phone kept ringing off the hook so I let it go trusting that something was going on more important than me.

-Out of nowhere he called me while I was taking a speedy nap.
+Then,out of nowhere, he called me during a speedy nap.

 “How was your flight home?”
 I asked.